Lead Opinion

 The majority rightly points out that under Barton, “if, by mistake or wrongfully, the receiver takes possession of property

 Yet immediately after announcing the ultra vires exception to the rule, the Barton Court distinguished, from that exception, cases in which “claims arise against the receiver as such, while acting under the powers conferred on him, whether for labor performed, for supplies and materials furnished, or for injury to persons or property.”
-Barton, 104 U.S. at 134 (emphasis added).
-What the Supreme Court appears to be saying is that ordinarily an assignee who wrongfully takes possession of property of another may be sued, but when the assignee is acting pursuant to a receivership order of another court, either the claim of wrongful taking must be brought in the receivership court or permission from the receivership court must be obtained to bring the suit elsewhere.
+Barton,

-Our determination of whether the district court lacked subject-matter jurisdiction over TMS‘s lawsuit thus turns simply on the question of whether the lawsuit arises from actions that Roger Schlossberg (“Schlossberg“) performed within the authority of his court-appointed role as a receiver.
-The West Virginia Family Court, which appointed Schlossberg during the Michael Palencar (“Palencar“) divorce proceeding, explained that authority and role as follows.
-Having in a February 2003 order “adjudged and ordered” that Schlossberg “shall seize any assets that [Palencar] has an ownership interest therein” (Aplt.App. at 26 (emphasis added)), the court in January of 2004 issued an amended order that recited and affirmed the terms of the February 2003 order and added,
+Our determination of whether the district court lacked subject-matter jurisdiction over TMS’s lawsuit thus turns simply on the question of whether the lawsuit arises from actions that Roger Schlossberg (“Schlossberg”) performed within the authority of his court-appointed role as a receiver.
+The West Virginia Family Court, which appointed Schlossberg during the Michael Palenear (“Palenear”) divorce proceeding, explained that authority and role as follows.
+Having in a February 2003 order “adjudged and ordered” that Schlossberg “shall seize any assets that [Palenear] has an ownership interest therein” (Aplt.App. at 26 (emphasis added)), the court in January of 2004 issued an amended order that recited and affirmed the terms of the February 2003 order and added,

-It was and remains the intention of the Court by the aforesaid appointment of Roger Schlossberg both as Trustee and as Special Receiver that [Schlossberg] be vested with the broadest possible powers of a Trustee or Receiver acting within the equitable power of this Court and the common law of this State to investigate the financial and other affairs of [Palencar] and to be vested with actual legal and equitable title to and the right to obtain record title to and/or liens upon and/or actual physical custody and possession of all of the assets of [Palencar] (whether held by [Palencar], either alone or jointly with any other person or entity, in his own name or in the name of any
+It was and remains the intention of the Court by the aforesaid appointment of Roger Schlossberg both as Trustee and as Special Receiver that [Schloss-berg] be vested with the broadest possible powers of a Trustee or Receiver1 acting within the equitable power of this Court and the common law of this State to investigate the financial and other affairs of [Palenear] and to be vested with actual legal and equitable title to and the right to obtain record title to and/or liens upon and/or actual physical custody and possession of all of the assets of [Palenear] (whether held by [Palenear], either alone or jointly with any other person or entity, in his own name or in the name of any*154 alias ... or in the name of any other entity, including, inter alia, ...
+Teton Millwork Sales) as is required to satisfy by sale, liquidation or other execution the aforesaid Judgment and all of the other Orders heretofore entered in these proceedings and as hereafter may be entered with respect to the existing and prospective obligations of [Palen-car].

-The family court went on, in the amended order, to “take note” that certain of Palencar‘s assets were located outside of West Virginia and perhaps outside of the United States.
+The family court went on, in the amended order, to “take note” that certain of Palencar’s assets were located outside of West Virginia and perhaps outside of the United States.
 (Id. at 70.)
-The court explained, “[i]n order to give full force and effect to the powers herein granted to the Trustee/Special Receiver, it is the express contemplation of this Court that [Schlossberg] shall act outside the territorial limitations of this State.”
+The court explained, “[i]n order to give full force and effect to the powers herein granted to the Trustee/Special Receiver, it is the express contemplation of this Court that [Schloss-berg] shall act outside the territorial limitations of this State.”
 (Id. at 70.)
-The court then ordered that Schlossberg‘s appointment as Trustee and Special Receiver, “for those purposes and with those powers above-explicated,” be “ratified and confirmed,” and further “[o]rdered, that [Schlossberg] expressly is authorized and directed forthwith to take such action as may appear necessary or desirable to obtain ancillary jurisdiction of these proceedings in such other States of the United States . . . as may appear appropriate.”
-(Id.)
+The court then ordered that Schlossberg’s appointment as Trustee and Special Receiver, “for those purposes and with those powers above-explicated,” be “ratified and confirmed,” and further “[o]rdered, that [Schlossberg] expressly is authorized and directed forthwith to take such action as may appear necessary or desirable to obtain ancillary jurisdiction of these proceedings in such other States of the United States ... as may appear appropriate.”
+(Id,)

 The majority concludes that these allegations demonstrate “that Schlossberg acted beyond the scope of his authority by wrongfully seizing assets that did not belong to Palencar.”
 (Id. at 5.)
 Yet that conclusion fails to account for the plain language of the order, which authorized and directed Schlossberg to seize not only